dattranclouds/dattranclouds.github.io/_posts/2023-12-19-azuread-authorization-groups.md

 - You can also use the button on the top right to sign out.
 - After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

+> **Information:**
+>
-> :information_source: Did the sample not work for you as expected?
+> Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## Processing Groups claim in tokens, including handling **overage**